- About Us

 The Scots College Pipe Band has a history almost as long as Scots College itself.
 It was founded in 1925 under the direction of the then Headmaster, Mr. J.H.Murdoch.

-The band reflects the special nature of the Scots College community in that its members come from both the College Prep, Middle and Senior schools thus acknowledging talent rather than age.
+The band reflects the special nature of the Scots College community in that its members come from both the College Junior, Middle and Senior schools thus acknowledging talent rather than age.
 Such a wide range of school aged boys makes this band a very special one and somewhat unique in this country.

 The right to wear the Ferguson Tartan was bestowed upon the College by Governor General Sir Charles Ferguson as it was he who sent his personal piper to tutor the boys at Scots.